+ANSWER

-ANSWER THE MINISTER OF STATE IN THE MINISTRY OF HEALTH AND FAMILY WELFARE (SHRI ASHWINI KUMAR CHOUBEY)
+THE MINISTER OF STATE IN THE MINISTRY OF HEALTH AND FAMILY WELFARE (SHRI ASHWINI KUMAR CHOUBEY)

 (a) to (e) As per information provided by the Board of Governors in supersession of Medical Council of India (MCI), 12,55,786 allopathic doctors are registered in the country as on 30th June, 2020.
 Assuming 80% availability, it is estimated that around 10.05 lakh doctors may be actually available for active service.
-It gives a doctor-population ratio of 1:1343 as per current population estimate of 135 crore.
-The details of number of doctors registered with the concerned State Medical Council State/UT-wise are at Annexure.
-Besides, there are 7.88 lakh Ayurveda, Unani and Homeopathy (AUH) doctors in the country.
-Assuming 80% availability, it is estimated that around 6.30 lakh Ayurveda, Unani and Homeopathy (AUH) doctors may be actually available for service and considered together with allopathic doctors, it gives a doctor population ratio of 1:825.
+Besides, there are 7.88 lakh Ayurveda, Unani and Homeopathy (AUH) doctors registered in the country.
+Assuming 80% availability, it is estimated that around 6.30 lakh Ayurveda, Unani and Homeopathy (AUH) doctors may also be available for service.
+The details of number of allopathic doctors registered with the concerned State Medical Council State/UT-wise are at Annexure.
+The Government has taken various steps to further increase the availability of doctors in the country which include: